 Why feminists will watch:

 - The 90’s fashion in this movie is excellent.
-From the interior design, to the great cold weather knitwear, the hair, the shoulders, the romantic 90’s goth touches, fashion nerds will have a lot to gaze upon while watching this movie.
+From the interior design, to the great knitwear, the hair, the shoulders, the romantic 90’s goth touches, fashion nerds will have a lot to gaze upon while watching this movie.

 Is it gory?
 Yes.
 It’s both scary and gory, and I didn’t even mention the bees.
 There are bees.